Convict bricks from the remains of the blacksmith’s shop at Horsley. Fairfield Museum & Art Gallery

 Convict clay brick drains are still visible around the base of the house and their purpose was to channel water from the roof, which was originally gutterless, to an underground water well to the west of the kitchen.[18]
 The dome covered well or tank remains visible on site, and gutters now feed rainwater to an aboveground tank.

-The original grant was 2000 acres, and the current curtilage of the homestead is 9½ acres, having been reduced substantially by a number of subdivisions.
+The original grant was 2000 acres, and the current Curtin of the homestead is 9½ acres, having been reduced substantially by a number of subdivisions.
 Some of the brick walls on the outbuildings are lime washed and need to be regularly rewashed.
 The bricks of the main house are lime plastered, although rising damp from the porous bricks is a continual problem to be managed.

-The convict brinks are historically significant because Horsley House is the only Australian colonial house that can be directly related to Anglo-Indian architecture.
+The convict brinks are historically significant as Horsley House is the only Australian colonial house that can be directly related to Anglo-Indian architecture.
 Not only the design with a punkah in the dining room to fan diners, but also details and fittings such as the folding casement doors and the louvered jhilmils (shutters)[19] made of teak, all purchased through connections the Westons had in India.[20]

 Additionally, the house and complex is an excellent example of a self-contained country estate of the early 19th century, with extensive out-buildings behind the house including an estate office/library, kitchen, servant’s quarters, and stables still existent.
 The former kitchen, office and house retain much of the original lathe and plaster internal walls, original windows, doors, and hardwood board floors and shingle roof under corrugated iron roofing.
 Servants’ bells, which linked the service area to activities in the house, are still visible under the roof of the back verandah.